Street sweeper: Modern sweepers

-Despite advancements in street sweeping technology, the mechanical broom type street sweeper accounts for approximately 90 percent of all street sweepers used in the United States today.
+Despite advancements in street-sweeping technology, the mechanical broom-type street sweeper accounts for approximately 90 percent of all street sweepers used in the United States today.
 In 2018, Boschung, a Swiss street sweeper manufacturer, launched the Urban-Sweeper S2.0, the first fully electric street sweeper releasing zero emissions.

+Smaller mechanical sweepers are often employed to maintain bike lanes and paved walking paths.
+Inventions in the 2020s include electric sweepers that can be towed behind a bike or ebike.